Snowball-Finance/axial-docs/README.md

 **AS4D Pool** - TUSD, USDC.e, DAI.e, USDT.e

 **AC4D Pool** - TSD, MIM, FRAX, DAI.e

+Remember that depositing liquidity into a pool nets you swap fees - but to earn swap fees and AXIAL rewards you have to deposit your liquidity into a pool and then deposit your LP tokens into a farm!

 ## Why use Axial over other DEXs?